 Here are 2 links to help get you started:

-#2 The insurance company adjuster wants to come to your house for an inspection of the damages
+#2 The insurance claims adjuster wants to come to your house for an inspection of the damages

 The insurance adjuster a few days after the claim will call you to set an appointment to inspect the damages.
 Now, most insurance companies have independent adjusters, otherwise known as the “field adjuster” to inspect your property and even ask you questions about the claim and the damages.
 So, when the independent adjuster comes to your house you video everything from when he steps into the house.
 You then walk with him/her point to all the damages, then ask the adjuster on video while pointing to the damage “Mr. or Ms. Claim Adjuster see this wall that has water damage, is it damaged? yes or no?
 Try to get them on video to commit to acknowledging the damage that is visible.
 But remember, some damages also could NOT be visible such as water damage behind a wall or in the ceiling.
 In that case, you need to ask the claims adjuster on video, could there be damage in the wall, ceiling, floors that’s not visible?